What you'll need

 After launching InDesign, you’ll see the Home Screen.
 Click the Create New button to open the New Document window.
 Alternatively, choose File > New > Document.

-Upon launching InDesign, you’ll see the Start workspace.
-Click Create New to open the New Document dialog box.
-Or press Control+N (Windows) or Command+N (macOS).
-Select the Print tab at the top and click the Letter preset below.
-You’ll need to change just a couple of settings in Preset Details on the right: Change the units to inches, choose the portrait orientation, and uncheck Facing Pages.
+Select the Print category at the top and click the Letter preset below.
+You’ll need to change just a couple of settings in Preset Details on the right: change the units to inches, choose the portrait orientation, and uncheck Facing Pages.
 Make any changes to the margins, and then click Create.

-Tip: See an active Preview of the document you’re building by checking Preview at the bottom of the New Document dialog box.
+Tip: See an active Preview of the document you’re building by selecting Preview at the bottom of the New Document window.

 First, you’ll create a round frame, and then add your image inside the frame.

 Press and hold the Rectangle Frame tool in the Tools panel and select the Ellipse Frame tool.
 Press Shift and drag to create a perfect circle.

 With the round frame selected, choose File > Place and open any photo on your computer, or use our sample file.

 Now you can reposition your image inside the frame.
 Press the V key to switch to the Selection tool.
 When you hover over the image, the Content Grabber appears (donut-shaped circle).
 Drag the Content Grabber to move the image inside the frame.
 To move the frame on the page, drag it by its edge or square bounding box.